-The man though had left behind a hat and goose, and Peterson being an honest man, had come to Holmes in the hope that both could be returned to their rightful owner.
+The man, though, had left behind a hat and goose, and Peterson, an honest man, had come to Holmes in the hope that both could be returned to their rightful owner.

-Holmes had returned the goose to Peterson, for the commissionaire’s wife to cook, as the goose was starting to spoil, and the detective was now building up a picture of the hat’s owner.
-A card addressed to Mrs Henry Baker had been attached to the bird, and the fact that the initials HB were imprinted on the brim of the hat, suggested that the hat belonged to Mr Henry Baker.
+Holmes had returned the goose to Peterson for the commissionaire’s wife to cook, as the goose was starting to spoil, and the detective was now building up a picture of the hat’s owner.
+A card addressed to Mrs Henry Baker had been attached to the bird, and the fact that the initials HB were imprinted on the hat's brim suggested that the hat belonged to Mr Henry Baker.

-Holmes deduces that Henry Baker is an intelligent man, based on the size of the hat, is less well off than he had once been, based on the outdated style of the hat, and is a man of self-respect, based on the attempts to hide the condition of the hat.
+Holmes deduces that Henry Baker is an intelligent man, based on the size of the hat, is less well off than he had once been, based on the outdated style of the hat, and is a man of self-respect based on his attempts to hide the condition of the hat.
 Watson scoffs at some of these deductions and is hardly convinced at all.

 It is at this point that Peterson returns to Baker Street.
 During the preparation of the bird for cooking, Mrs Peterson had discovered a blue diamond in the throat of the goose.